Suffolk: Mosquito ground spraying this week

 Spraying using the pesticide Anvil is planned for 6 to 10 p.m.
-Tuesday for the Fire Island communities of Point O’Woods and Davis Park and for Wednesday from 6 to 10 p.m. for Ocean Bay Park, Ocean Beach and Seaview, officials said.
+Thursday for the Fire Island communities of Fire Island Pines, Summer Club, Atlantique and Water Island, officials said.

+Also planned for Saturday from 5 to 7 a.m. is spraying of Anvil on all streets in the communities of Gilgo, West Gilgo, Oak Beach and Captree Island, officials said.

 The chances of experiencing health effects from the ground spraying are “quite low,” the health department said, but children and pregnant women should avoid exposure by staying clear of the area during and at least 30 minutes after spraying.